 Meanwhile, a dedicated financial advisor will likely offer a comprehensive range of financial planning services.

-This could include everything from offering investment advice, to mortgage and protection options, all the way through to estate planning.
+This could include everything from offering investment advice and asset allocation, to the most appropriate retirement accounts, all the way through to estate planning.

 Limited tax advice